ITU-BDSA-GROUP12/Chirp/docs/report.md

 - Ready: Issues ready for a team member to assign themselves and being implementation.

 When a team member takes responsibility for an issue, he creates a branch linked to the issue with the name of the issue and starts on implementing the change described.
-Often we have worked on larger/more fundemental changes in groups of 2-3 or as the whole team (mob programming).
+Often we have worked on larger/more fundemental changes in groups of 2-3 or as the whole team (mob-/pair programming).
 We have (with varying consistency) written the code for an issue in smaller commits of working code.
 When the code for an issue is done, the code is pushed to the online repository on its branch.
 A pull request is made, the code is reviewed by one or more team members, different from the author of the code.
 The reviewer may then decide if more work is needed from the issue asignee, or if the change is ready to merge with the main branch.
 Upon merge, the issue is closed and moved to Done in our project board.